zidane28ece/ipl-auction-website/README.md

 The host is authoritative for the auction clock and game state.
 Human bids are sent to the host and then synchronized to all connected players.

-## V20 Update
-- First hero image replaced with the supplied trophy-winning cricket image.
-- Hero caption: WIN THE BID • WIN THE AUCTION.
-- Player swap AI OVR acceptance window changed from ±3 to ±4.
-- Multiplayer swap routing strengthened so the target team owner receives the proposal and only that owner can accept it.